-Welcome to The Heart of the Matter’s 10 Days of Homeschooling blog hop!
-Over the course of ten posts in ten days (Am I CrAzY?), I’m going to do my best to introduce you to the Charlotte Mason style of homeschooling and how I somewhat eclectically incorporate it into my homeschool.
+Welcome to the 10 Days of Homeschooling blog hop!
+Over the course of ten posts in ten days, I’m going to do my best to introduce you to the Charlotte Mason style of homeschooling and how I somewhat eclectically incorporate it into my homeschool.
 I hope you’ll stop by every weekday over the next two weeks to learn about the rich and meaningful learning that makes a Charlotte Mason education so enjoyable.

 Through such things as reading living books with my children, teaching them handicrafts and enjoying nature together, there’s a sort of “life is school” attitude that’s had me hooked from the beginning.
 Lessons are gentle and conducive to sitting on the couch all snuggled up.